Not enjoying the holidays lately? Ditch the stress and create a more meaningful holiday season with your family.

 Think about what is really important to you about the holidays.
 Also, talk to your loved ones about it.
 Put those things on the top of your to-do list and make sure they come before the other things.

 Maybe your family normally has a holiday party but no one really has the time to host this year.
 Instead of stressing about it, go out somewhere together instead.
 Maybe there is a fun holiday event in your town you can all go to.
-Then no one has to worry about clean up, cooking, and all the other prep work.
+Then no one has to worry about the cleanup, cooking, and all the other prep work.

 Gifts are a lot of fun and I love shopping for friends and family.
 However, most of us have far more than we need.
 And things aren’t what really matters, the people that love us and the memories we make are what matters.